Why Do We Keep Building Houses In Places That Burn Down?

 "If state and local agencies became more financially responsible for (wildland urban interface) protection, it would likely encourage these agencies to more actively implement land use regulations that minimize risk to people and structures from wildfire," they wrote.

 But until this case of misaligned incentives changes, Barrett says we're going to keep building in risky areas.
 Nearly 1 million new houses in California could be built in these areas before 2050.

-This story is part of an Elemental series "Fire in the Neighborhood" about fire danger in cities and surrounding areas.
+This story was part of an Elemental series "Fire in the Neighborhood" about fire danger in cities and surrounding areas.

-Elemental: Covering Sustainability is a multimedia collaboration between Cronkite News, Arizona PBS, KJZZ, KPCC, Rocky Mountain PBS and PBS SoCal.
+Elemental: Covering Sustainability was a multimedia collaboration between Cronkite News, Arizona PBS, KJZZ, KPCC, Rocky Mountain PBS and PBS SoCal.